-There used be a standard formula that said when someone experienced poor customer service they would tell ten of their friends.
-That was before the internet, smartphones and social media.
+There used to be a standard formula that said when someone experienced poor customer service they would tell ten of their friends.
+That was before the Internet, smartphones and social media.

 Insensitive lingerie and workout wear retailers may always regret the way they respond to customer’s concerns about style and fit.
 Just take a look at some of the controversy Lululemon generated after the company’s CEO suggested unhappy consumers were probably just too fat to wear their clothes.

 As you might imagine, those comments were widely posted online.
 There’s no un-ringing the negative publicity bell.

 That’s why it is critical that you use your interactions with unhappy customers as an opportunity to turn them around.
 Unresolved complaints tend to escalate.
 They get posted to social media pages and more and more unhappy customers join the conversation.